stephaniebrandl/stephaniebrandl2.github.io/_pages/about.md

 I currently work on fairness and interpretability in NLP, also in combination with human reading (eye-tracking).
-I am most interested in making NLP equally accessible and transparent for everyone .
+I am most interested in making NLP equally accessible and transparent for everyone.

+I recently joined the [Center for Philosophy of AI](https://cpaicopenhagen.wordpress.com) where I get the chance for enlightening discussions about AI and hope to contribute to the field with a new perspective.